superguaricho/foxdot-mode/README.md

 Author: numa.tortolero@gmail.com

-This Emacs configuration file allows you to interact with FoxDot for live coding patterns.
+This Emacs configuration file allows you to interact with <a href="http://foxdot.org>FoxDot</a> for live coding patterns.

 <h2>Requirements</h2>